 OverviewEastern Sierra south of Mammoth Lakes a few miles west of Lake Crowley.
 It is bordered by Convict Creek to the northwest and McGee Creek to the south and acts as something of a visual barrier to the higher peaks Mount Baldwin, White Fang and Mount Morrison from Highway 395 to the east.
-The locals have skied the peak for years and there is a challenging 4WD road that switchbacks up the north slope from Tobacco Flat to the large hanging valley a few hundred feet below the summit.
+The locals have skied the peak for years and there is a quite challenging 4WD road that switchbacks up the north slope from Tobacco Flat to the large hanging valley a few hundred feet below the summit for the few who are rigged to handle the terrain.

 The northwest and south slopes are class 2.